 The Sheriff's Operations Center supports all divisions of the Sheriff's Office and operates one of the largest law enforcement/medical/fire dispatch 911 centers in Michigan.
-The Sheriff’s Operations Center staff is comprised of a Chief of Communications, a QA Supervisor Medical/Fire, a QA Supervisor Law Enforcement, five Sergeants, five Dispatch Shift Leaders, fifty-eight Dispatch Specialists, two Warrant Clerks, and one Office Assistant.
+The Sheriff’s Operations Center staff is comprised of a Chief of Communications, two QA Supervisors (Medical/Fire and Law Enforcement), five Sergeants, five Dispatch Shift Leaders, fifty-eight Dispatch Specialists, two Warrant Clerks and one Office Assistant.

 The Oakland County Sheriff’s Office Operations Center serves as the "default call center" for the entire County.
-What this means is that any emergency calls made in Oakland County that the phone company is unsure which dispatch center to route the calls to are routed to the Oakland County Sheriff's Operations Center.
-Upon receiving these calls, the staff determines the location of the emergency and transfers the call to the appropriate law enforcement or fire agency.
-This process has proven to be an efficient and seamless solution for routing these 911 emergencies.
+This means that if the phone company is unsure about which dispatch center to send a call, it is automatically routed to the Oakland County Sheriff's Operations Center.
+Upon receiving these calls, a staff member determines the location of the emergency and transfers the call to the appropriate law enforcement or fire agency.
+This process has proven to be a quick, efficient and seamless solution for handling these 911 emergencies.

-In 2015, the Sheriff’s Operations Center managed 519,277 telephone calls.
-911 cellular calls now constitute 84.8% of the total 911 calls received.
+In 2018, the Sheriff’s Operations Center managed over 500,000 telephone calls; 911 cellular calls now constitute 84.8% of the total 911 calls received.
 The entire Operations Center remains committed to providing the best service possible.